ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

     ballerina: started HTTP/WS endpoint 0.0.0.0:9090
     ```
 3. If you want to perform log analysis then follow this step and step-4, else, please proceed to step 5.
-   There are some logs added to the service, but these logs needs to be pushed to [Elastic Stack](#Distributed-Logging) to perform the log analysis.
-But the log package supports logging to console only, therefore the logs needs be redirected to a file as first step, therefore you require to start the service as below along with the option that you have opted to start service in step-2 (inline parameter or passing configuration).
+   There are some logs added to the service, but these logs need to be pushed to [Elastic Stack](#Distributed-Logging) to perform the log analysis.
+But the log package supports logging to console only, therefore the logs need to be redirected to a file as the first step, therefore you require to start the service as below along with the option that you have opted to start service in step-2 (inline parameter or passing configuration).

    Start ballerina service as below for inline parameter.
    ```bash